msdamzdh/MultiAgentSystemReviewPaper/README.md

 # Resercheragents Crew

 Welcome to the Resercheragents Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This project is designed to help you set up a multi-agent AI system with ease, for writing review papers based on PDFs located in your system.

 ## Installation